fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

-In this lab you will work through an example project end to end, pretending to be a recently hired data scientist at a real estate company.^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch02.html) Here are the main steps you will go through:
+In this lab you will work through an example project end to end, pretending to be a recently hired data scientist at a real estate company.
+^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch02.html) Here are the main steps you will go through:

 1. Look at the big picture.